 In the Kitchen

 What makes banana bread one of our faves is that it’s a “quick bread” (leavened with baking powder), and is one of the easiest things to bake from scratch.
 For this recipe, we’re pumping it up with a little protein powder.
 Protein helps build muscle and repair tissue.
-Bananas of course contain nutrients too including vitamin B6, vitamin C, and potassium, a mineral which is important for helping lower blood pressure.
+Bananas, of course, contain nutrients, including vitamin B6, vitamin C and potassium, a mineral which is important for helping lower blood pressure.

-This bread comes out moist and sweet, plus it has healthy ingredient swaps like coconut sugar, Greek yogurt, and almond flour and with that added bonus of vanilla protein powder it will help keep you satisfied a bit longer than your traditional banana bread!
+This bread comes out moist and sweet, plus it has healthy ingredient swaps such as coconut sugar, Greek yogurt and almond flour.
+Bonus: The vanilla protein powder will help keep you satisfied longer than your traditional banana bread.